Transform — Declaratively reshape data into a new value

 HandleTypeDescription

-resultanyThe transformed output value
+resultanyThe transformed output value.

 Settings

-modeenumobject — build a new object from a template. expression — evaluate a single expression and return its result.
+modeenumobjectTransformation strategy. object — build a new object from a JSON template. expression — evaluate a single expression and return its result.

-In object mode, the template is a JSON object where each value can be a {{ }} binding:
+In object mode, the template is a JSON object where values use {{ }} bindings:

 {